-EDU 5466 Practicum in the Preschool
+EDU 6466 - Practicum in the Preschool

-Prerequisites: PSY 305, EDU 320 and instructor's consent
+Credits, 3 sem. hrs.
+Prerequisite(s): PSY 305, EDU 320 and instructor's consent.

 This course is designed to provide students with an opportunity to work with individuals concerned with child-care who play a significant role in providing young children with quality care.
 Students are given an opportunity to work with professionals in designing and implementing State standards of child care, as well as being informed of possible grants, etc., available in this area.